aomahony/thegamecollaboratory/OurDocs/Readme.md

 You can install git and read a bit about it here: [Git](https://help.github.com/articles/set-up-git)

-To clone the repository, simply type:
+To clone the repository, simply open a Terminal, change to the directory you want the source *folder* to go, and type:

 git clone -b master https://github.com/aomahony/thegamecollaboratory.git